How to Market on LinkedIn

 • Leadership

 Use the power of LinkedIn groups to further your reach within your target audience.
-The influencers you want to reach may not be following you directly, yet.
+The influencers you want to reach may not be following you directly yet.
 So find them where they are, in industry groups.
-Do your research, see which groups some of your followers are in, then post relevant pieces directly to these groups to get it in front of other, similar people.
+Do your research, see which groups some of your followers are in, and then post relevant pieces directly to these groups to get them in front of similar people.

 Know your platform

-One of the ways LinkedIn differs from other social media channels is the power it gives influencers.
+LinkedIn differs from other social media channels because of the power it gives influencers.
 These are often the titans of their industries.
 Cultivate relationships with these people by sharing and posting thoughtful comments on their posts.
-Soon, they’ll return the favor with yours.
-And if not, reach out and see if they might be interested in doing so.
-Having these people share your content not only raises its stock with LinkedIn, but it also exposes it to the potentially massive base of followers the influencer has.
+Soon, they'll return the favor with yours.
+And if not, reach out and see if they might be interested.
+Having these people share your content not only raises its stock with LinkedIn but also exposes it to the potentially massive base of followers the influencer has.

 LinkedIn allows for multiple types of posts.
-Not only can you post short status updates, links, photos, and videos, but you also have the ability to access their Post Editor tool.
+Not only can you post short status updates, links, photos, and videos, but you also can access their Post Editor tool.
 This enables you to pen long-form blog posts natively.
 Different post types attract different segments of users.

-Some people will like and share your status updates more often, some will comment on and share your longer pieces.
-Use status updates to share relevant content on your own site, as well as from elsewhere around the web.
+Some people will like and share your status updates more often; some will comment on and share your more extended pieces.
+Use status updates to share relevant content on your site and from elsewhere around the web.
 People will appreciate your openness and willingness to share things they find interesting and useful.
-Then use long-form pieces to lay out tips and tricks, or share the skills you’re looking for in a widget designer.
+Then use long-form pieces to lay out tips and tricks or share the skills you're looking for in a widget designer.

 Remember that consistency matters here, just like on other channels.
-Keep your editorial calendar updated with when you’re going to post the big pieces.
+Keep your editorial calendar updated with when you will post the big pieces.
 Then work on several status updates in between each of these.
-This will keep people checking your feed for the little updates and links while they await your next piece on industry trends.
+This will keep people checking your feed for updates and links while they await your next piece on industry trends.

 Content is king

-There have already been tips related to content above, so here we’re going to focus on the form and content of your longer pieces for LinkedIn.
-There are several things to keep in mind, and they start with writing a great headline.
-Headlines are the first—and, if they aren’t attention-grabbing, the onlypart of your article people will see.
+There have already been tips related to the content above, so here we will focus on the form and content of your longer pieces for LinkedIn.
+There are several things to remember, starting with writing a great headline.
+Headlines are the first—and if they aren't attention-grabbing, people will see only part of your article.

 1. How to…